DevExpress-Examples/wpf-data-grid-change-background-color-for-modified-cells/Readme.md

 ![image](https://user-images.githubusercontent.com/65009440/220330527-260df3c5-f67b-4afc-bc6d-6e2193b20121.png)

 This approach does not highlight cells if you change their values at the data source level.
+In this case, you can use the [DataUpdateFormatCondition](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataUpdateFormatCondition) instead.

 ## Implementation Details